Star Wars: Knights of the Old Republic: Star Wars: Knights of the Old Republic III (cancelled)

 In 2003, LucasArts cancelled the Proteus console MMOG project during its design phase.
 The game was intended to be an in-house sibling to Star Wars Galaxies.
 Upon its cancellation, the Proteus project's team and elements of its designs were applied to developing Star Wars: Knights of the Old Republic 3.
 According to designer John Stafford, the team "wrote a story, designed most of the environments/worlds, and many of the quests, characters, and items."
 The game was cancelled as part of cuts initiated in 2004 aimed at positioning LucasArts for future success.
 Concept art from the cancelled Knights of the Old Republic 3 project was published in the book Rogue Leaders: The Story of LucasArts (2008); the artwork includes depictions of Taloraan, Rodia, and a Mandalorian city, as well as a Coruscant vehicle and a new character named Naresha.

 Star Wars: The Old Republic

-Star Wars: The Old Republic also known as (SWTOR) was released for the Microsoft Windows platform on December 13, 2011 in North America and Europe, and released in Australia on March 1, 2012.
-It was first confirmed by Electronic Arts CEO John Riccitiello at E3 2008 confirmed.
+Star Wars: The Old Republic (also known as SWTOR) was released for the Microsoft Windows platform on December 13, 2011, in North America and Europe, and released in Australia on March 1, 2012.
+It was first confirmed by Electronic Arts CEO John Riccitiello at E3 2008.
 The game was developed by BioWare, who developed the first Knights of the Old Republic game.
 It takes place 300 years after the first two installments, as new conflicts arise between the Republic and the Sith Empire.
 Players participate in a period of time known as the Cold War in the galaxy, after the First Great Galactic War, which leads into events in the Second Great Galactic War.

-The game has received six storyline expansions and two smaller addons focusing on new gameplay mechanics.
+The game has received six storyline expansions and two smaller add-ons focusing on new gameplay mechanics.